-The Mediterranean climatic regions of the ZB IV are mostly followed by arid zonoecotones, in which the winter rain regime still prevails, but the drought or the winter frosts have a stronger effect.
+The Mediterranean climatic regions of the ZB IV are mostly followed by arid zonoecotones (ZE), in which the winter rain regime still prevails, but the drought or the winter frosts have a stronger effect.
 However, this type of climate is also generally described as Mediterranean.
-In southern Australia, the southwest, but also the south, has Mediterranean features; here there are two separate sub-areas (► Fig. G-1).
+In southern Australia, the southwest, but also the south, has Mediterranean features; there are two separate sub-areas (► Fig. G-1).

 The climate diagrams for the individual biome groups are very similar, except that the summer drought is sometimes more pronounced, sometimes less.
 However, the range of different manifestations of this climate type is also very wide in the western Mediterranean region (◘ Fig. G-2).

-The hardwood vegetation of ZB IV, typical of winter rainfall areas with only sporadic frosts, does not tolerate prolonged cold.
+The sclerophyllic vegetation of ZB IV, typical of winter rainfall areas with only sporadic frosts, does not tolerate prolonged cold.
 The most favourable growing season is spring, when the soil is moist and temperatures rise, and autumn after the first rains.
 The winter period is already too cool for good growth at temperatures around 10 °C or below.